More about: 11 Reina Sofia Museum Best Artworks

 9. Sonia de Klamery, by Hermen Anglada Camarasa

-In both he represents Sonia Klamery, a Russian ballet dancer admired by Hermen, in two different poses and with his characteristic contrast between the pale color of the female figure's skin, the colorfulness of her dress and her dark background.
+In both, he depicts Sonia Klamery, a Russian ballet dancer whom Hermen admired, in two different poses and with his characteristic contrast between the pale color of the female figure's skin, the colorfulness of her dress, and the dark background.

-Thanks to these and other works, Hermen Anglada gained worldwide recognition as one of the great modernist authors of the time for his representation of the society of the early twentieth century.
+Thanks to these and other works, Hermen Anglada gained worldwide recognition as one of the great modernist artists of the time for his representation of early 20th-century society.

 10. Lola, by Antonio Saura

-Antonio Saura was an author born in Huesca in 1930, precursor of the artistic movement of informalism in Spain.
-He, along with other artists, founded the group "El Paso" in Madrid, which brought together followers of this movement that began in 1951.
-A current that was characterized by painting through "stains".
+Antonio Saura was an artist born in Huesca in 1930, a pioneer of the informalism art movement in Spain.
+Together with other artists, he founded the "El Paso" group in Madrid, which brought together followers of this movement that began in 1951.
+A movement characterized by painting using "stains."

-After traveling to Paris, Antonio Saura began a series of works under this current.
-Many of them are in the Reina Sofia but the most outstanding is the one called Lola.
+After traveling to Paris, Antonio Saura began a series of works under this movement.
+Many of them are in the Reina Sofía Museum, but the most notable is the one called Lola.

-It is an almost abstract representation of a woman through thick strokes and stains in black on white.
+It is an almost abstract representation of a woman through thick strokes and black spots on white.
 One of the most relevant works of informalism in Spain.

-- Location: Room 406 of the Reina Sofía.
+- Location: Room 406 of the Reina Sofía Museum.

-Georges Braque is a French artist whose career was parallel to that of Pablo Picasso until 1914, when he enlisted to fight in the First World War.
-Upon his return Braque took a different path than Picasso.
+Georges Braque was a French artist whose career ran parallel to that of Pablo Picasso until 1914, when he enlisted to fight in World War I. Upon his return, Braque took a different path from Picasso.